Demi Rose Flaunts Incredible Curves In Plunging Sheer White Bodysuit

 “Reading more.
 Also binging on Netflix as well!!!!
 Stay safe!!” added another Instagram user.

 Quite a few of Demi’s followers also proceeded to shower her with compliments.
-While some simply left a trail of emoji to express their admiration for the model, others were decidedly more vocal in their praise.
+Some simply left a trail of emoji to express their admiration for the model, others were decidedly more vocal in their praise.

 “You are so beautiful,” gushed a fan, adding a string of heart-eye emoji to the comment.